GeorgeSchiro/GetCert2/README.md

 -SingleSessionEnabled=False

-    Set this switch True to run all powershell scripts in a single global session.
+    Set this switch True to run all PowerShell scripts in a single global session.

--SkipAdfsServer=False
+-SkipSsoServer=False

-    When a client is on an ADFS domain (ie. it's a member of an ADFS server farm), it will automatically attempt to update ADFS services with each new certificate retrieved.
-Set this switch True to disable ADFS updates (for this client only).
+    When a client is on an SSO domain (ie. it's a member of an SSO server farm), it will automatically attempt to update SSO services with each new certificate retrieved.
+Set this switch True to disable SSO updates (for this client only).

--SkipAdfsThumbprintUpdates=False
+-SkipSsoThumbprintUpdates=False

-    When a client's domain references an ADFS domain, the client will automatically attempt to update configuration files with each new ADFS certificate thumbprint.
+    When a client's domain references an SSO domain, the client will automatically attempt to update configuration files with each new SSO certificate thumbprint.
-    Set this switch True to disable ADFS thumbprint configuration updates (for this client only).
-See -AdfsThumbprintFiles above.
+    Set this switch True to disable SSO thumbprint configuration updates (for this client only).
+See -SsoThumbprintFiles below.

--SubmissionRetries=99
+-SsoThumbprintFiles="C:\inetpub\wwwroot\web.config"

+    This is the path and filename of files that will have their SSO certificate thumbprint replaced whenever the related SSO certificate changes.
+Each file with the same name at all levels of the directory hierarchy will be updated, starting with the given base path, if the old SSO certificate thumbprint is found there.
+See -SkipSsoThumbprintUpdates above.

+    Note: This key may appear any number of times in the profile and wildcards can be used in the filename.

+-SubmissionRetries=42

     Pending submissions to the certificate provider network will be retried until they succeed or fail, at most this many times.
-By default, the  process will retry for almost 10 minutes (-SubmissionRetries times -SubmissionWaitSecs, see below).
+By default, the  process will retry for 7 minutes (-SubmissionRetries times -SubmissionWaitSecs, see below) for challenge status updates as well as certificate request status updates.

--SubmissionWaitSecs=5
+-SubmissionWaitSecs=10

     These are the seconds of wait time after the DNS website challenge has been submitted to the certificate network as well as after the certificate request